 (C) Food Truck Business Website

-Create an online presence that showcases your usual sites, images, as well as an “About Our Company” section.
+Create an online presence that showcases your usual sites, and images, as well as an “About Our Company” section.

 (D) Social Media Presence

 Set up social media profiles that allow customers to be informed about events.
-Let your customers know the location of your food truck, happenings, see photos and engage with your company.
+Let your customers know the location of your food truck, and happenings, see photos and engage with your company.